Pay-per-click advertising is a competitive and tricky world to navigate.

 6) Running on Your Competitor’s Brand Name

 You are generally allowed to run advertisements on your competitors’ brand names.
-But it can be terrific way to spend excessive amounts of money on Google AdWords.
+But it can be a terrific way to spend excessive amounts of money on Google Ads.

 Google wants to make sure that your keywords are relevant to YOUR business.
 Because your competitor is not your business, this will reduce the quality score of these keywords, thus driving click costs higher.